joshuanazareth97/popviz/README.md

     ```

     ```
     -h, --help                      show this help message and exit -s SEARCH, --search SEARCH      Search for a television show.
     -i ID, --id ID                  Directly provide the IMDb ID of a television show.
     -o OUTPUT, --output OUTPUT      Specify a filename for the output.
 Defaults to the name of the show.
+    -c, --color-scheme {red,blue}   Set the heatmap colorscheme.
+Defaults to blues.
     ```

 * or in your project by importing the package: